homerabbitsky/weekend/README.md

 # weekend

 # Friday
-meet friend for lunch and try to take a nap
+meet friend for lunch and try to take a nap, then do homework

 # Saturday